 - Assumptions to be used in evaluating alternatives.

 - Methods for evaluating GHG reductions, and other costs and benefits.

-- Steps for integrating scenario planning with other land use and transportation planning work (including regional transportation system planning and comprehensive planning).
+- Steps for integrating scenario planning with other land use and transportation planning work.

 - Processes for public participation in developing and evaluating alternatives.

 - Coordination with cities that are near but outside the metropolitan area.

 In addition, SB 1059 directed that the guidelines must:

 - Take into account the full range of actions local governments may take concerning land use and transportation planning.